Thursday, November 21, 2024 - 09:30

 Source

-If scientific fraud represents five per cent of scientific papers, we might well expect to have a great deal of philosophic fraud as well.
+If scientific fraud represents five per cent of scientific papers, surely we should expect at least as much philosophic fraud.
 But how can we detect philosophy’s fraudsters?
 Here’s a first attempt at some rules of thumb.
 This is a long post.
 So here’s the short version: this post argues that an unknown but non-zero portion of philosophical work is likely to be fraud.
 That is to say, some philosophical work knowingly offers fake wisdom rather than genuine insight.
-(I use Jacques Lacan as a likely example.) |
+I use Jacques Lacan as a possible example. |